hexagram30/raster/README.md

 ## Infrastructure

-The Hexgram30 raster project depends upon the on-disk key-value store Redix, which uses the memory-mapped file-based BoltDB as its backend.
+The Hexgram30 raster project depends upon the on-disk, key-value store Redix, which uses the memory-mapped file-based BoltDB as its backend.
 For development and testing, a Docker image is provided: